-- 1. It is the responsibility of the parent to get a criminal record check done so that they can be the Lucky Duck with their child. - 2.
+- It is the responsibility of the parent to get a criminal record check done so that they can be the Lucky Duck with their child.
+Please visit https://policeinformationcheck.calgarypolice.ca/ to complete this step. - 2.
 It is the responsibility of each family to ensure that the Playschool fees are paid in full before the beginning of each month.
-Should an NSF cheque occur, it is expected that cheque will be replaced immediately, and there will be an additional \$20.00 fee to cover our expenses in this regard.

-- 3. It is the responsibility of each parent to keep informed by reading the updates on family communication platform and "Parents Bulletin Board".
-Some of the items you may find on that board include: - Alberta Childcare Licensing inspections - Emergency/Fire Drill Procedures - Parent Help ("Lucky Duck") Schedules and Parent Outline - Minutes from Executive Meetings and General Meetings.
+Should an NSF cheque occur, it is expected that cheque will be replaced immediately, and there will be an additional \$20.00 fee to cover our expenses in this regard. - 3.
+It is the responsibility of each parent to keep informed by reading the updates on the family communication platform and "Parents Bulletin Board".
+Items on that board include: - Alberta Childcare Licensing Inspections - Emergency/Fire Drill Procedures - Parent Help ("Lucky Duck") Schedules and Parent Outline - Minutes from Executive Meetings and General Meetings.
 (Executive meetings are open to the General membership.
-If you wish to attend any, please contact the vice-president for details.) - Playschool Newsletter - Agendas for upcoming meetings - Information on special events, etc. - 4.
-If your child has any allergies or other medical conditions, please discuss thoroughly with the teacher.
-There is a special form you need to fill out if they require medical assistance or medication for their condition. - 5.
-It is the responsibility of the parent/guardian and child to check the mailbox for communication or artwork.
+If you wish to attend any, please contact the vice-president for details.)

+- Playschool Newsletter

+- Agendas for upcoming meetings

+- Information on special events, etc.

+- 4. If your child has any allergies/medical conditions, you are required to meet and discuss thoroughly with the educators prior to your child starting.
+There is a special form you need to fill out if they require medical assistance or medication for their condition.

+- 5. It is the responsibility of the parent/guardian and child to check the mailbox for communication or artwork.

-19.0 How Else Can I Help?
+How Else Can I Help?